CasparCG/server/README.txt

 CasparCG is distributed under the GNU General Public License GPLv3 or higher, please see LICENSE.TXT for details.

-The included software is provided as-is by Sveriges Televison AB.
 More information is available at http://casparcg.com/